leadingsystems/lscss/README.md

 ###### Adding new icons to the icon set
 In order to add new icons to the icon set it is important to begin by importing the existing icon set into the IcoMoon app.
-The app has an import option which allows the **selection.json** file to be importet.
-This file was created with the previous export and thus should be included in the lscss-icons folder currently existing in LSCSS.
-By importing this file into the app all meta data will already be imported and that's very important because only with exactly the same meta data as before we can make sure that all variable names and class names etc. used in LSCSS will still work with the updated icon set.
-Warning: IcoMoon allows svg files to be imported as well and some meta data also exists in svg files but important meta data is missing and therefore svg files must not be used to import the current icon set.
+The app has an import option which allows the `selection.json` file to be imported.
+This file was automatically created during the previous export and should therefore be included in the lscss-icons folder currently existing in LSCSS.
+By importing this file into the app all meta data will already be imported and that's very important because only with exactly the same meta data as before we can make sure that all variable names and class names etc. used in LSCSS will still work with the updated icon set. **Warning:** IcoMoon allows svg files to be imported as well and some meta data also exists in svg files but important meta data is missing and therefore svg files must not be used to import the current icon set.